eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 The check for unused `eslint-disable` directives (`--report-unused-disable-directives`) should continue to mark `warn` rules as used, even when running with `--skip-warnings`.
+As the rules are not actually run, an assumption would have to be made that all directives on rules marked `warn` are used when in this mode.
+This is a reasonable assumption, as the user likely does not expect `warn` flags to be touched at all in this mode.

-The `--max-warnings` flag should disable the `--skip-warnings` flag, as it requires that `warn` rules are run to know the current number of reported warnings.
+The `--max-warnings` flag should be disabled when the `--quiet` flag is in use, as it requires that `warn` rules are run to know the current number of reported warnings.
+This should provide an error when the two flags are used together.

 ## Documentation